flimflam-austin/hugo-cms-test/site/content/quick_reads/20180430-18-04-30-killer-genes/index.md

-      that is used just to track down serial killers, if we allow the government to use it with no accountability or no further safeguards, then all of our genetic information might be at risk for being used for things we don’t want it to be used for.’
+      that is used just to track down serial killers, if we allow the government to use it with no accountability or no further safeguards, then all of our genetic information might be at risk for being used for things we don’t want it to be used for."

       Andrea Roth, UC Berkeley Boalt School of Law Assistant Professor
     _key: card-4-bc4980e9-8723-49dc-a34b-a014fe8eb33e
   - order: 4